-Based on the assumptions adopted, the Fund's assets of £4,367 million represented 103% of the Fund's past service liabilities of £4,254 million (the "Solvency Funding Target") at the valuation date.
+On the basis of the assumptions adopted, the Fund's assets of £4,367 million represented 103% of the Fund's past service liabilities of £4,254 million (the "Solvency Funding Target") at the valuation date.
 The surplus at the valuation was therefore £113 million.